Penalties and Fines for Driving Without Car Insurance in Colorado

 A suspended license is common if you are caught driving without car insurance.
 Expect to pay a fee to reinstate your license once your waiting period is over.
 You will also need to purchase car insurance with an SR 22 filing.
-The SR 22 filing will make it so your car insurance notifies the state your policy is active, and usually it is required for a 3 year period.
+The SR 22 filing will make it so that your car insurance notifies the state your policy is active and is usually required for three years.
 SR 22 filings can be set up easily through your car insurance carrier.

 Many people think they are saving money by driving without car insurance.
 If the state's penalties are not enough to deter uninsured drivers, the risk of an accident should be.
 Accidents can happen anytime and anywhere.
 The only way to prepare for one is by purchasing car insurance.